superhero-com/superhero/docs/tutorials/hackathon/03-scaffold-and-compiler.md

 ## Recommended: aeproject
 Initialize a project and run local services with one CLI.

+!!! tip
+    Run all commands in your contracts repo (created in Setup).
+This repo holds contracts, tests, and aeproject config.

 ### Init a new project
 ```bash
 mkdir my-aepp && cd my-aepp